Michele Bachmann: Energy and environment

 During the summer of 2008, as national gasoline prices rose to over $4 a gallon, Bachmann became a leading Congressional advocate for increased domestic oil and natural gas exploration in the Arctic National Wildlife Refuge (ANWR) and the Outer Continental Shelf.
 She joined ten other House Republicans and members of the media on a Congressional Energy Tour to the National Renewable Energy Laboratory in Golden, Colorado, and to Alaska.
 The trip was arranged by Arctic Power, an Alaskan lobbying group that advocates for ANWR development.
 Its purpose was to receive a firsthand account of emerging renewable energy technologies and the prospects of increased domestic oil and natural gas production in Alaska, including ANWR.

-Bachmann rejects the overwhelming scientific consensus that climate change is real, progressing, and primarily caused by humans.
+Bachmann rejects the idea that climate change is real, progressing, and primarily caused by humans.
 She has claimed that global warming is "all voodoo, nonsense, hokum, a hoax" and has been called "one of the GOP's loudest global warming skeptics."
 She has claimed, baselessly, that "because life requires carbon dioxide and it is part of the planet's life cycle, it cannot be harmful."
 On the House floor on Earth Day 2009, Bachmann said she opposed cap and trade climate legislation, again making disproven claims that "carbon dioxide is not a harmful gas, it is a harmless gas.
 Carbon dioxide is natural; it is not harmful ...
 We're being told we have to reduce this natural substance to create an arbitrary reduction in something that is naturally occurring in the earth."

 In March 2008 Bachmann introduced H.R.
 849, the Light Bulb Freedom of Choice Act.
 The bill would have repealed two sections of the Energy Independence and Security Act of 2007 signed into law by George W. Bush.
 The 2007 Energy Act mandates energy efficiency and labeling standards for incandescent and fluorescent bulbs.
 Bachmann's bill would have required the Government Accountability Office to show that a change to fluorescent bulbs would have "clear economic, health and environmental benefits" before enforcing lighting efficiency regulations.
 The bill would have allowed these standards to remain in place if the comptroller general found they would lead to consumer savings, reduce carbon-dioxide emissions and pose no health risks to consumers (such as risks posed by the presence of mercury in fluorescent bulbs).
 The bill languished in the House and became inactive at the end of the 110th Congress.
 Bachmann reintroduced the bill in March 2011.